 Spaso-Borodinsky Monastery, Orthodox monastery in Semenovskoe, Russia.

-Spaso-Borodinsky Monastery is an Orthodox monastery in the Moscow region built with stone walls, four towers, and several chapels.
+Spaso-Borodinsky Monastery is an Eastern Orthodox monastery in the Moscow region, enclosed by stone walls with four corner towers and several chapels arranged across its grounds.
 The central church is dedicated to the Holy Savior Icon Not Made by Hands.

 The community of curious travelers